ShTuran/ShTuran/README.md

 - 📫 How to reach me **turanshirinov@proton.me**

-- 🚀 Working on Bandit series from OvertheWire
+- 🚀 Working on Penetration Tester Job Role Path from HackTheBox Academy

 - ✅ I am pushing my notes here.
 (If you see green a lot, probably, it means I updated my 'pr' notes)